Promotion & Tenure

 Review Committees

-Four committees are responsible for the ongoing mentoring of junior faculty members and providing regular evaluations of their progress towards promotion.
-The committees meet annually in January to review the progress reports prepared by the assigned mentors and to make decisions regarding readiness for promotion.
+The committees listed below are responsible for the ongoing advisership of early career faculty members and providing regular evaluations of their progress towards promotion.
+The committees meet annually in January to review the progress reports prepared by assigned advisors, and to make decisions regarding readiness for promotion.

 Tenure Track Committee